ggabbiani/orthodocs/unit-tests/flat-lib/docs-legacy/legacy.md

-# package referred
+# package legacy

-This package is commented with prologue prefixed annotations.
+This package is commented with standard SCAD comments: in order to get proper documentation orthodocs must be executed with --anno-prolog="".

 It is an isolated package (i.e. it doesn't include nor use any other package), as such it will not contain any dependecy list.